-B A combination drink and snack made by adding ice and tapioca pearls to milk tea became a hit in Taiwan.
+C A combination drink and snack made by adding ice and tapioca pearls to a mixture of tea and milk or cream became a hit in Taiwan.

-D Bubble tea toppings like almond jelly and pudding are tastier than toppings like chia seeds and red beans because they are sweeter.
+B Bubble tea toppings like almond jelly and pudding are tastier than toppings like chia seeds and red beans because they are sweeter.

 Suppose Rosa wants to find out about bubble tea shops in the United States.
-She would find most of her information
+She would find most of her information .

-D In an article entitled "Bubble Tea Takes America by Storm"
+C In an article entitled "Bubble Tea Takes America by Storm"

-Which would be the closest synonym for the word controversy, as it is used above?
+Which would be the closest antonym for the word overwhelmed, as it is used above?

-D Dispute
+D Indifferent

-Which passage from the Article best supports the idea that bubble tea is now becoming a part of life for some kids in America?
+Which passage from the Article best supports the idea that bubble tea is now weaving its way into the fabric of American life?

-B A bubble tea shop can be a great place to chill out while you enjoy your concoction.
+A A bubble tea shop can be a great place to chill out while you enjoy your concoction.
 In fact, for many people, the fun, relaxing atmosphere is as much of a draw as the bubble tea itself.
 In Southern California, for example, regular customers, especially high school and college students, go to their favorite bubble tea shop to hang out with friends, play games, or study.
 For these young people, the shops are an important part of their social lives.